British Citizenship for Child Born Abroad

 - original documents, such as birth certificates and current passports; and

-- biometric information (fingerprints and a photograph), this costs less than £20.
+- biometric information (fingerprints and a photograph)

 To ensure that your application is completed smoothly and within a reasonable timeframe, get in touch with the expert lawyers at IAS.

-Can I apply for a British passport for my child born abroad?
+Can I apply for a British Passport for my Child Born Abroad?

 If your child is an automatic British citizen or if you have successfully registered them as a British citizen then they will be eligible for a British passport.

 Someone who has parental responsibility must make a passport application on behalf of the child.
-Their are two ways to apply for a child’s passport, you can either apply by post or you can apply online.
+There are two ways to apply for a child’s passport, you can either apply by post or you can apply online.

 If your child is over 10 then they are required by the Home Office to meet the good character requirement.
 This means they must not have any severe criminal convictions committed in the UK or overseas.
 All children aged under 10 are exempt from the good character requirement.

-Which form is used to register a British Citizen born abroad?
+Which Form is Used to Register a British Citizen Born Abroad?

 British Citizenship and Parental Orders

-Children who are subject to a parental order made in a UK court can become British citizens if the person making the order is UK national.
+Children who are subject to a parental order made in a UK court can become British citizens if the person making the order is a UK national.

-Will my child automatically become British?
+Will my Child Automatically Become British?

 In order to acquire citizenship for a child that was born abroad, there are a number of eligibility requirements that must first be satisfied.